 Tinaa Dattaa & Mohit Malhotra Row: Tinaa Dutta Says She & Mohit Have Ironed Out The Differences!

-&TV show Daayan's lead actress Tinaa Datta had accused her co-actor Mohit Malhotra of inappropriately touching her while performing intimate scene.
+&TV show Daayan's lead actress Tinaa Dattaa had accused her co-actor Mohit Malhotra of inappropriately touching her while performing an intimate scene.
 The actress also revealed she had complained the same to the Creative Head.
 But Mohit had denied Tinaa's allegations.
 He told HT, "After saying nothing happened, now she has gone back to giving contrary statements.
 How can she keep changing her statements?"
 But later, both Tinaa and Mohit decided to stay away from commenting.

-This was because the production house had held meeting with both the actors.
+This was because the production house had held a meeting with both the actors.
 It was also said that the production house will soon release an official statement and only then they can talk.

 As per the latest development, looks like everything is sorted between the two actors.
 When Tellychakkar asked about their equation post controversy, Tinaa said, "I and Mohit have ironed out the differences.
 We have concluded to make a new start.
 I don't have any issues working with him."